Owls & Goslings

 Muddy Moments

 We use the outdoors for much of our learning experiences, enhancing children’s understanding though the use of natural materials outside.
-We might be mark making in the mud, doodling on leaves and pebbles or we may be noticing the natural environment to spot patterns, describe, compare and count of enhancing our understanding of the world by bug hunting, pouring, digging and spotting birds.
+We might be mark making in the mud or doodling on leaves and pebbles.
+We may be noticing the natural environment to spot patterns, describe, compare and count.
+We might be enhancing our understanding of the world and strengthening our motor skills by bug hunting, pouring, digging and spotting birds while noticing the changing seasons.

 Woodland Wildlings